balenaltd/handbook/Product-Calls.md

 ## Description
 Product calls take place twice a week and are led by the product team.
 It is the time and (virtual) place where we discuss user experience (UX) and feature ideas / questions and come up with implementation plans.
 Everyone from balena is welcome to join.

-## Using the #product Flowdock tag
+## Using the #balena-io-product Flowdock tag
-If you have a UX or feature question please tag the thread by adding a comment using **#product** and a small summary and, preferably, suggested solution(s).
-Hubot picks these #product-tagged comments up and sends them to the Brainstorm Topics section in Jellyfish, which largely forms our next meeting agenda.
+If you have a UX or feature question please tag the thread by adding a comment using **#balena-io-product** and a small summary and, preferably, suggested solution(s).
+Hubot picks these tagged comments up and sends them to the Brainstorm Topics section in Jellyfish, which largely forms our next meeting agenda.

-**#product** and product-related discussions live in the 'r/product' Flowdock flow.
+Product-related discussions live in the 'r/product' Flowdock flow.

 ## Topic ownership & notes